stiftcast/st/README.md

 - `<M-u> and <M-d>` - act as PgUp/PgDn
 - `<M-c> and <M-v>` - act as copy and paste
 - `<M-w and M-m>` - act as increase and decrease transparency respectively

+'M' in the above refers to the modkey, which is set in `config.h`, this build has it set to be the Alt key.

+Right clicking a selection of text will execute a program or script defined in `config.h` (plumb_cmd variable)
 ### Patches
 The following patches have been applied:
 -  [alpha](https://st.suckless.org/patches/alpha/st-alpha-0.8.2.diff)